From 1 to 4 March, discover the Historic Carnival of Ivrea and experience an event unique in the world: the Battle of Oranges!

 The characteristic sound that spreads through the streets of Ivrea and ignites the carnival spirit is that of the Pifferi e Tamburi (Pipes and Drums), which accompany the characters from 6 January onwards, intoning ancient military marches and the Ivrea Carnival Song, which tells the story behind the festival in music.

 You read that right, this is not a metaphor: in Ivrea, during the carnival, you will witness a real battle of oranges!
-In addition to its historical value, namely the re-enactment of the people's rebellion against the tyrant, the battle is a concentration of ardour and loyalty.
+The Battle of Oranges is the most anticipated and engaging moment of the Ivrea Carnival, an extraordinary historical re-enactment that mixes tradition, passion and spirit of belonging.

 There are nine teams on foot and they divide the historical centre into fixed areas decorated with their colours, the same colours that the 'aranceri' display in their uniforms.
 The number of floats, which move from square to square, varies every year, and they too are decorated with identifying colours.